annabreyer/coworking-hahnheim/content/_index.md

 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
-header_headline: "Coworking"
+header_headline: "Coworking Hahnheim"
-header_sub_headline: "in Hahnheim"
+header_sub_headline: "Wo Community und Produktivität aufeinandertreffen"

 # When set true, uses video from custom_header_video.html partial, instead of header_image
 header_use_video: false